Many residents of New Mexico rent their homes!

 Does Renters Insurance Cover Flash Floods?

 No. Floods are defined as water moving along the ground.
 Flash floods certainly qualify, and New Mexico renters insurance does not cover floods.
 Renters insurance in New Mexico can cover other water damage, such as from broken pipes.
 There are separate flood policies available to supplement your New Mexico renters insurance should you feel you need them, but they are not part of the standard renters or homeowners policy form.

-Renters insurance in New Mexico is cheap at the price.
-For $15,000 of personal property coverage and $100,000 of liability coverage on your New Mexico renters insurance, you can expect to pay around $15 per month.
+For $15,000 of personal property coverage and $100,000 of liability coverage on your renters insurance, you can expect to pay around $15 per month.
 Most people in New Mexico who commute to work spend more than that in gas in a day.
-It’s a small expense, and having New Mexico renters insurance is the difference between a crisis ruining your life and quickly restoring normalcy to your life after a catastrophe happens.
+It’s a small expense, and having renters insurance is the difference between a crisis ruining your life and quickly restoring normalcy to your life after a catastrophe happens.